-The policy of the Board is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
-The Board monitors the return on capital and proposes the level of dividends to ordinary shareholders based on the Company's financial results and strategic plans.
+The Boards policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
+The Board monitors the return on capital and proposes the level of dividends based on the Group's financial results and strategic plans.

 The Board also aims to keep balance between higher return, which could be available if there was higher level of borrowed "funds" and security, which is provided by higher level of equity.
-The Company adheres to the requirement set in the Law on Companies of the Republic of Lithuania under which the equity of the Company must not be less than 1⁄2 of the issued capital.
-As at 31 December 2020 and 2019, the Company was in line with this regulation.
-The Company's capital management policy did not change during the year.
+The Group adheres to the requirement set in the Law on Companies of the Republic of Lithuania under which the equity of the entity must not be less than 1⁄2 of the issued capital.
+As at 31 December 2020 and 2019, the Group was in line with this regulation.
+The Group's capital management policy did not change during the year.